How to Train a Reliable Stay

-Is your dog struggling with impulse control or breaking the stay command when distractions arise?
+Is your dog struggling with breaking the stay command when distractions arise?
 Teaching a solid stay isn’t just about getting your dog to sit still—it’s about building focus, patience, and reliability in everyday life.

 Why Stay Matters

-A well-trained stay can make life easier in so many ways.
+A well-trained stay can make life easier in many ways.
 You can use it to:

 • Keep your dog from rushing the door when guests arrive